hsduesseldorf/BusinessAnalyticsA/README.md

 Düsseldorf**.
 These are:
 - Introduction to Professional Programming with Python
 - Agile Software Project Management and Application Lifecycle Management using GitHub
-- Development of Analytical solutions
+- Development of Analytical Solutions
 - Collaboration in asynchronous teams with distributed responsibilities.